-3. The Faculty/Staff Health & Wellness program offers grants for qualified requests towards the cost of a standing desk.
+3. The Faculty/Staff Health & Wellness program offers up to $200.00 for qualified requests towards the cost of a standing desk.
 It is the responsibility of the individual department to pay for the remainder and to decide whether the request for the desk is reasonable considering factors such as budgetary constraints, the person’s work tasks etc.

-4. A limited number of grants will be given out per year so faculty and staff who have a medical issue will be eligible to receive a grant.
-Please have your doctor fax a medical referral for a standing desk with a diagnosis.
+4. Please have your doctor fax a medical referral for a standing desk with a diagnosis.
 There will be a limit of 12 per year granted.